mahzabin-hasnath/crying-at-cu/README.md

 # crying-at-cu

-An interactive map of Columbia University where users can drop a pin at a place where they have cried in public and write why.
+A geospatial storytelling platform for life's emotional moments at Columbia University.
+Through an interactive map, users can drop a pin at a place where they have cried in public and write why.

+The site is live <a href="http://cryingatcu.pythonanywhere.com/">here</a>.
+Check it out and add your story!

 ## Demo
 Install dependencies:
 ```
 pip install Flask Flask-SQLAlchemy
 ```